 Yours Laundry Service, on Barahi Path, just a short distance from the main road in Lakeside.
 All clothes washed and dried by Machine, and nicely folded.
 Owners Sita and Ram Prasad Acharya TeL; 98460-40068.
 They use only hygienic water and offer one-day, half-day, and three-hour service.
 The best deal is one day service for 100 NRS per kilogram (2.2 pounds).

 There are numerous places around town to enjoy live music or DJ’s and they’re not hard to find (just follow the booming beat), but I particularly liked Busy Bee (see above), Silk Road (on the north end of Lakeside past Hallan Chowk), and the Blues Club.

-There are ATM’s all over town but some charge more fees than others, so make sure you are using your card in an ATM machine that is connected with your network (Cirrus, Plus, etc.), ATM’s give a much better exchange rate than using the banks or currency exchanger shops, and there are no foreign exchange fees levied by most institutions when using the ATM’s.
-Since the exchange rate at this writing was approximately 80-82 Nepali Rupees (NRS) for one U.S. dollar, the maximum amount that can be drawn out via ATM in any one transaction is 10,000 NRS, since the slots through which the bills are dispensed cannot handle a stack greater than this, however at some ATM machines it it is possible to make up to five withdrawals of 10,000 NRS in a single day.
+There are ATM’s all over town but some charge more fees than others, so make sure you are using your card in an ATM machine that is connected with your network (Cirrus, Plus, etc.), ATM’s give a much better exchange rate than using the banks or currency exchange shops, and there are no foreign exchange fees levied by most institutions when using the ATM’s.
+The maximum amount that can be drawn out via ATM in any one transaction is 35,000 NRS (some have limits of 25,000 NRS), however at some ATM machines it it is possible to make multiple withdrawals.
 Standard Charter Bank at the Hallan Chowk crossroads is the most prominent bank in Lakeside but I found that they charged the highest fees.
 I use the ATM near Barahi Chowk, located in the same courtyard with Monsoon Restaurant.